Huh. Seems pretty quiet around here. Hopefully, someone will come along soon.

 Now, why do I want to stir up that can of worms right out of the gate?
 Here’s why.

 I’ve been noticing a lot of conversations on social media where people are getting into rather heated exchanges in regard to the Law of Three, aka., the Threefold Law.
 More importantly, I’m noticing some people getting after those who do not follow this so called “universal law” as part of their witchcraft practice.
 In fact, bring up the topic of hexing or cursing in a conversation in a group of magickal practitioners.
 Eventually, someone will offer a grave warning about the necessity of following the Law of Three (even if they don’t call the principle by that name).
-Based on what I’ve seen and heard, there are people who need to be set free from the dogmatic approach to the Craft which this particular tenet inspires.
+Based on what I’ve seen and heard, there are some people who need to be set free from the dogmatic approach to the Craft which this particular tenet inspires.

 The “Law of Three” is most often defined by vocal adherents as “anything you send out (positive or negative energy) returns to you three times.”
 The idea being if you “bless” someone then you receive triple the blessings.
 If you “curse” someone, you receive triple the cursings.